t-d-k/LibreCrypt/README.md

 * Portable mode doesn't need to be installed and leaves little trace on 3rd party PCs (administrator rights needed).
 * Deniable encryption protects you from 'rubber hose cryptography'.

 **Please note this is a Beta version with some known limitations.
-Particularly in Portable mode an extra step is needed on 64 bit Windows to avoid the error message "Windows requires a digitally signed driver".**
+Particularly on 64 bit Windows the text 'Test Mode' is shown on the desktop.**

+## coming soon
+New features in version 6.1

+* Fix security flaw in plausible deniability inherited from FreeOTFE (see http://DoxBox.eu/doxbox/plausible_deniability.html)
+* Prompts before connecting to the internet (issue 1)
+* Translations available
+* Ease of use improvements including automatically formatting a new Box

 ## Release notes
-*Important: DoxBox Portable mode will not work on Windows Vista and later 64 bit versions without a extra step before use.*
+*Important: DoxBox in Portable mode will not work on Windows Vista and later 64 bit versions without a extra step before use.*

 *DoxBox installed on Windows Vista and later 64 bit versions adds the text "Test Mode" to the Windows desktop.
 Please see the documentation for details on removing this.*